bholben/Angular-SPA/README.md

 </html>
 ```

-###Template Structure
+##Directory Structure

-The directory structure will look like this after installing and running gulp.
+The initial directory structure will look like this after installing and running gulp.

 **Top Level**
 ```